clampz/clampz.github.io/_posts/2017-09-6-twctf-swap.md

 }
 ```

-  so the plan would be to swap
+  so the plan would be to swap memcpy for read since they take the same type arguments and then we have an arbitrary write primitive.